 Although the climate in this equatorial region is pleasant at any time of the year, the drier months (from December to March and July to October) are best for game viewing.

 Use the Google map to explore Samburu National Reserve.
-Feel free to Print the Street Map when you're ready.

 A real African camping adventure in remote and wild northern Kenya where we explore Lake Turkana, Chalbi Desert, Mount Marsabit, Samburu Reserve and Ol Pejeta Conservancy on game drives, nature walks, boat rides and more.
 Go wild and get off the beaten track on this unusual East African journey!